microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 - [ColoringGroverWithConstraints.qs](ColoringGroverWithConstraints.qs): Q# code implementing graph coloring with flexible number of bits per color and ability to specify constraints on the colors found per Vertex.
 A custom oracle for coloring with only 9 colors is also implemented.
 - [Program.cs](Program.cs): C# code with Sudoku test problems to solve using classical or Quantum code.
 It then checks and displays the results.
-- [Sudoku.qs](Sudoku.qs): Q# code which accepts edges and constraints and calls Grovers algorthm with the coloring oracle.
+- [Sudoku.qs](Sudoku.qs): Q# code which accepts edges and constraints and calls Grover's algorithm with the coloring oracle.
 Also checks the result is correct.
 - [SudokuClassic.cs](SudokuClassic.cs): C# code to solve a Sudoku puzzle using classical code.
 - [SudokuQuantum.cs](SudokuQuantum.cs): C# code to solve a Sudoku puzzle by transforming it into a graph problem (edges and starting number constraints), and call the Quantum SolvePuzzle operation to solve it.
 - [SudokuGroverSample.csproj](SudokuGroverSample.csproj): Main project for the sample.